1800s

 copal still video camera prototype 1984

 COPAL PROTOTYPE - 1984.
 The Copal CV-1 electronic camera prototype had a 2/3-inch CCD and a 9-27 mm zoom, f/1.2 lens.
 It was Shown at Photokina in 1984 and in Popular Photography, January 1985, p55.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED.

 http://camera-wiki.org/wiki/Photokina